git-ftp/git-ftp/man/git-ftp.1.md

 # DESCRIPTION

-This manual page documents briefly the git-ftp programm.
+This manual page documents briefly the git-ftp program.

 Git-ftp is a FTP client using Git to find out which files to upload or which files should be deleted on the remote host.